seb-oss/react-components/lib/src/Tabs/readme.md

 ```

 ## Element Information
-This Angular component is based on SEB Bootstrap style.
+This React component is based on SEB Bootstrap style.
 Supports customization and configurations.
 The module name of this component is `Tabs` and the selector is `<Tabs/>`.

 ## Basic use
 ```html